-Indeed, as noted above, HRS § 667-40 specifically allows an association to of nonjudicial power conduct а sale [\16] foreclosure under Part II only where a law or written document authorizes. permits, or "contains. provides for a power of sale, a power of sale foreclosure, a power of sale remedy, or a nonjudicial foreclosure."
-This language is identical to the HRS § 667-1 definition of a power of sale or power of sale foreclosure, except that

-HRS § 667-1 refers to a "mortgage" rather than a "law or written document."
+Indeed, as noted above, HRS § 667-40 specifically allows an association to conduct a nonjudicial power of sale foreclosure under Part II only where a law or written document "contains, authorizes, permits, or provides for a power of sale, a power of sale foreclosure, a power of sale remedy, or a nonjudicial foreclosure."
+This language is identical to the HRS § 667-1 definition of a power of sale or power of sale foreclosure, except that HRS § 667-1 refers to a "mortgage" rather than a "law or written document."
 Part VI of HRS chapter 667 contains neither a grant of a power of sale nor an express limitation like the one set forth in Part II, in HRS § 667-40.
-However, other requirements stated in Part VI of HRS chapter 667 make clear that the association's power must come from some other provision of law or the controlling association's own documents.
-For example, HRS § 667-101(a)(1) mandates that "[a]fter the public sale is held, the association shall sign an affidavit under penalty of perjury that the power of sale [s]tating foreclosure was made pursuant to the power of sale provision in the law or association documents[.]"
+However, other requirements stated in Part VI of HRS chapter 667 make clear that the association's power must come from some other provision of law or the association's own controlling documents.
+For example, HRS § 667-101(a)(1) mandates that "[a]fter the public sale is held, the association shall sign an affidavit under penalty of perjury [s]tating that the power of sale foreclosure was made pursuant to the power of sale provision in the law or association documents[.]"
 (Emphasis added; format altered).

-As stated above, a power of sale is an authority reserved by or granted to a person or entity to dispose of another person's vested property interest, for the first party's own benefit or the benefit of a third party. [\17] See Victoria Ward, 36 Haw. at 630.
+As stated above, a power of sale is an authority reserved by or granted to a person or entity to dispose of another person's vested property interest, for the first party's own benefit or the benefit of a third party.
+See Victoria Ward, 36 Haw. at 630.
 We will not infer that such significant powers have been granted over an entire class of property in the absence of a clear legislative act or, with respect to a particular association or property, by express authorization in a contract entered into by, or otherwise binding on, the affected parties.
-HRS chapter 667 for various provides processes or procedures through which a lienholder might foreclose on a property, but it does not grant a lienholder association with a power of sale over a unit owner's property. power of sale must Rather. such exist in order for the otherwise association to lawfully avail itself of the nonjudicial foreclosure alternative.
+HRS chapter 667 provides for various alternative processes or procedures through which a lienholder might foreclose on a property, but it does not grant a lienholder association with a power of sale over a unit owner's property.
+Rather, such power of sale must otherwise exist in order for the association to lawfully avail itself of the nonjudicial foreclosure alternative.